Eagle Rocks Worksite

 A restored riparian will increase instream shading, replenish the large wood cycle and re-establish more naturally moderated channel migration rates

-When will this project be constructed?
+When was this project constructed?

 Who is doing this project?